 Maxwell Render is an unbiased 3D render engine, developed by Next Limit Technologies in Madrid, Spain.
 This stand-alone software is used in the film, animation, and VFX industry, as well as in architectural and product design visualization.
 It offers various plug-ins for 3D/CAD and post production applications.
-In today post, lets have a look at some tips to fasten your render process with Maxwell.
+In today’s post, let’s have a look at some Maxwell Render Tips to fasten your render process.

 As a general rule of thumb, try to avoid placing glass objects in front of an emitter – for example if you model a light with a glass cover (remove the cover), and with windows – remove the glass pane (leaving the open space) where possible, or apply AGS instead of a real dielectric glass.

 Use the camera ISO if you need to adjust the exposure, instead of using more powerful lights.
 Using realistic light power values is as important as using real units.
 Setting an emitter with an unrealistic number of watts means that something is wrong.
 If in real life you don’t need these extreme values, in Maxwell you do not need them either.

 Architectural Glass Solutions are optimized glasses that you can use when you need transparency and reflection but you don’t need the refraction and caustics effects that are more expensive in render times.